Lukinoh/mario-kart-world-time-trial-browser/README.md

 - normalize arrow function
 - We could implement a comparison method specifically for the time digits using key pixels to recognize the number.
   It should be more performant than relying on some image similarity algorithm.
+- Add/Replace imports (with cleanup behind to avoid duplication)